raghavamukkamala/bootcamp-02/README.md

 ## updated from the local repo.

-## updated on the git repo from gihub
+## updated on the git repo from GitHub
 ## again modified

+# modified from the local repo just now